gaissmai/interval/README.md

 but the author of the library uses it mainly for fast [IP range lookups] in access control lists (ACL) and in his own IP address management (IPAM) and network management software.

-The augmented Treap is NOT limited to IP CIDR ranges unlike the prefix trie.
+The augmented treap is NOT limited to IP CIDR ranges unlike the prefix trie.
 Arbitrary IP ranges and both IP versions can be handled together in this data structure.

-Due to the nature of Treaps the lookups and updates can be concurrently decoupled, without delayed rebalancing.
+Due to the nature of treaps the lookups and updates can be concurrently decoupled, without delayed rebalancing, promising to be a perfect match for a software-router or firewall.

-To familiarize yourself with Treaps, see the extraordinarily good lectures from Pavel Mravin about Algorithms and Datastructures e.g. "[Treaps, implicit keys]" or follow [some links about Treaps] from one of the inventors.
+To familiarize yourself with treaps, see the extraordinarily good lectures from Pavel Mravin about Algorithms and Datastructures e.g. "[Treaps, implicit keys]" or follow [some links about treaps] from one of the inventors.

 Especially useful is the paper "[Fast Set Operations Using Treaps]" by Guy E. Blelloch and Margaret Reid-Miller.

 [IP Range lookups]: https://github.com/gaissmai/iprange
 [data structure]: https://ieeexplore.ieee.org/abstract/document/912716
 [Treaps, implicit keys]: https://youtu.be/svAHk-FAQgM
-[some links about Treaps]: http://faculty.washington.edu/aragon/treaps.html
+[some links about treaps]: http://faculty.washington.edu/aragon/treaps.html
 [Fast Set Operations Using Treaps]: https://www.cs.cmu.edu/~scandal/papers/treaps-spaa98.pdf

 ## Interface